stephenh/tessell/docs/gettingstarted.md

        gen/com/business/sample/client/resources/AppResourcesUtil.java
    {: class=brush:plain}

+6. Check `.externalToolBuilders/gwtmpv.launch` into your repository.

+   This means anyone else checking the project out of your repository should get the "run gwt-mpv on save" setup out-of-the-box and not have to go through this setup again.

-6. Now if you create a file, e.g. `com/business/sample/client/views/Foo.ui.xml`, you should see `IsFooView` created.
+7. Now if you create a file, e.g. `com/business/sample/client/views/Foo.ui.xml`, you should see `IsFooView` created.

        src/com/business/sample/client/views/Foo.ui.xml
        gen/com/business/sample/client/views/Foo-gen.ui.xml
    {: class=brush:plain}

-7. You can create a presenter, e.g. `com/business/sample/client/app/FooPresenter.java`:
+8. You can create a presenter, e.g. `com/business/sample/client/app/FooPresenter.java`:

        public class FooPresenter extends BasicPresenter<IsFooView> {
          public FooPresenter() {